-As more advanced sensors become available, e.g., water leakage or gunfire detectors, I expect to see more IoT-based products coming to the market.
+As more advanced sensors become available, e.g., water leakage or gunfire detectors, I expect to see more IoT-based products like auto insurance software coming to the market.

 When people pool their premiums without a central authority that decides about payouts in case of an accident, that’s called p2p.
 The Lemonade app is a brilliant example of a successful p2p application for the insured.

 Your mobile insurance solution may pose as an aggregator of various insurance programs and policies from a multitude of carriers.
 Using AI technologies, it’s possible to achieve the required level of personalization and offer users custom-tailored, best-fitting products.